liddiard/stream-editor/README.md

 # stream-editor

-Use Linux text stream editing commands like sed, grep, and awk interactively online.
+An interactive web UI for building and debugging Linux text stream editing commands like sed, grep, and awk.

 Idea: Linux text manipulations are really powerful for pattern extraction and data formatting, but the shell can be a diffcult interface for tinkering with them and inspecting the output as you pipe it from one command to another.